Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

    Tilesheet with 64×64 tiles.
 Credit: `Kenney <https://kenney.nl/assets/abstract-platformer>`__

-Create a new **TileMap** node, then select it and create a new TileSet resource in the inspector:
+Create a new **LayeredTileMap** node, then select it and create a new LayeredTileSet resource in the inspector:

 .. figure:: img/using_tilesets_create_new_tileset.webp
    :align: center
-   :alt: Creating a new TileSet resource within the TileMap node
+   :alt: Creating a new LayeredTileSet resource within the LayeredTileMap node

-   Creating a new TileSet resource within the TileMap node
+   Creating a new LayeredTileSet resource within the LayeredTileMap node

-After creating the TileSet resource, click the value to unfold it in the inspector.
+After creating the LayeredTileSet resource, click the value to unfold it in the inspector.
 The default tile shape is Square, but you can also choose Isometric, Half-Offset Square or Hexagon (depending on the shape of your tile images).
 If using a tile shape other than Square, you may also need to adjust the **Tile